arimatakao/mdx/README.md

 The size of each page in the PDF corresponds to the size of the image.

-#### Getting error "While getting manga chapters: request is failed".
-I can't download anything.
-Why?

-This issue is related to the MangaDex API (https://api.mangadex.org/docs/2-limitations/#general-rate-limit), mdx is sending too many requests per second.
-Try downloading chapters later.

 #### Getting error "Chapters x-y not found, try another range, language, translation group etc."

 Maybe you didn't specify the translation group, chapter range, or language correctly. **Make sure that the chapter can be opened on MangaDex (not on external resource).**

 Sometimes it doesn't download because of some problems on the MangaDex side.
 Just try again later.

-#### Getting an error in interactive mode when searching for manga.
-Why?

-Because your query should be more than 5 characters to avoid errors.

 ## TODO 📌